ShiyuFan0820/CSLearningNote/AdvancedObjectOriented/AOO_3_tests.md

         with self.assertRaises(TypeError):
             if_pos('4')

+# When writing test code in the same file as functions, the block below should be included.
+This block tells Python to run the tests if the script is executed directly.
+This block is not required if the test code is in a separate '.py' file.
 if __name__ == '__main__':
-    # This line is the key to run the test code, so it must contain this line
     unittest.main()

 ```